The Impact of Migraine: From Diagnosis to Stigma

-Regardless of insurance status, more than one-third of individuals spent over $1,000 per year out of pocket on their migraine related treatment.
-This cost includes among other things co-pays, treatments not covered by insurance, and complementary/alternative therapies.
+Regardless of insurance status, more than one in three individuals spent over $1,000 per year out of pocket on their migraine-related treatment.
+This cost includes among other things, co-pays, treatments not covered by insurance, and complementary/alternative therapies.

-The impact of migraine on one’s life can be overwhelming and far reaching—negatively affecting relationships, ability to work or attend school.
+The impact of migraine on one’s life can be overwhelming and far-reaching, negatively affecting relationships and the ability to work or attend school.

 One out of four people stopped working, took medical leave, or reduced work hours due to migraine.

 What about internal and external stigma?

 The impact of migraine goes well beyond physical symptoms – the added stigma many feel with migraine can be just as difficult to manage.
 People with migraine often feel that they must either hide their migraine symptoms from others or feel guilty about disappointing others when they do disclose.

 While migraine is often linked to depression or anxiety, two-thirds of those diagnosed with depression or anxiety do not have these conditions identified until after their migraine diagnosis.
 Almost one-third of those surveyed used antidepressants as a preventive migraine treatment.